Downtown Music Holdings: Fuga

-FUGA is a B2B tech and music service company based in The Netherlands.
+Fuga (stylized in all caps) is a B2B tech and music service company based in The Netherlands.
 Fuga was acquired by Downtown in January 2020.
 Fuga provides music distribution and marketing services to labels and management teams around the world.

 Downtown Music Studios

 Downtown Music Studios was a two studio recording facility located in SoHo, Manhattan.
 Opened in 2008, the studios were designed by Martin Pilchner and are overseen by chief engineer Zach Hancock.
 The studio is currently closed, timing of reopening is unknown.

 Neighbouring Rights

 Through its direct affiliations with sound recording performance rights services, Downtown formally launched a Neighbouring Rights offering globally in 2016.
 The division enables Downtown to make certain that artists are compensated when the recorded performance of their songs are performed in public on satellite and online radio services such as Pandora.

 Advocacy

 Downtown's executives sit on the board of the National Music Publishers Association (NMPA) in the United States, an organization which safeguards and promotes the interests of music publishers and songwriters to government bodies, the music industry, the media, and the public.
 Additionally, the company recently teamed with the Berklee College of Music's Institute for Creative Entrepreneurship (BerkleeICE) to collaborate on the Open Music Initiative in an effort to achieve fair payment for songwriters through digital licensing.

 Kalifowitz is a co-founder of NY is Music, a coalition of over 200 organizations advancing the importance of music in economic development, culture, and education across the state.
 NY is Music is credited with the passage of the 2015 New York State Tax Credit for Music production.